 The survey was distributed to 15 university members of the Council of Professors and Heads of Computing (CPHC) including the University of Central Lancashire.
 The study received funding from the CPHC to conduct the survey along with a second proposed study based on student perspectives.
 The randomly selected universities were broadly chosen based on an equal spread of north, west, east and south divides including a mixture of post-90, Red Brick and Russell group institutions.
 The 15 selected participant universities were initially informed via email of the study with details of the study and invitation to participate over six weeks.
 Academics did not receive any incentives or remuneration to complete the survey.
-The survey was anonymous in both participant detail and the institution with the study from the institutional perspective enabling anonymity of the findings.
+The survey was anonymous in both participant detail and the institution to which they belonged.
+This was important so as to encourage uptake and participation with the study from the institutional perspective enabling anonymity of the findings.
 This was noted by several universities, which would have prevented their participation following assessment from associated ethical clearance panels.
 The survey was also shared on the CPHC website forum.